 Cancer is a term used for diseases in which abnormal cells divide without control and can invade nearby tissues.
 Cancer cells can also spread to other parts of the body through the blood and lymph systems.
 Cancers can develop from most cell types and are distinguished from one another by the location in the body where the disease began (for example, lung) or by the cell type involved (known as histology).

 Cancer is a major cause of illness in Australia and has substantial social and economic impact on individuals, families and communities.
-For all cancers combined, the incidence rate increased between 1982 and 2008, before decreasing in 2015 and an expected decrease in 2019.
+For all cancers combined, the incidence rate increased between 1982 and 2008, and has been decreasing since.
 The decrease has mainly been observed in males, and is strongly influenced by changes in the incidence rate of prostate cancer.

-The AIHW produces Cancer in Australia every 2 years.
+The AIHW produces the Cancer in Australia report every 2 years.
 The report provides a comprehensive national overview on cancer, including the latest available data and projections, and trends over time.
 The Cancer Data in Australia web report is produced every year and consolidates data from the Australian Cancer Incidence and Mortality (ACIM) books and other summary statistics.
-It provides graphs by age, year and sex for major cancers and all cancers combined.
-Detailed spotlight reports on selected cancers are produced regularly.
+It provides graphs and tables by age, year and sex for major cancers and all cancers combined.
+Various reports on selected cancers and population groups and population groups are also produced regularly.

 We'd love to know any feedback that you have about the AIHW website, its contents or reports.

 The browser you are using to browse this website is outdated and some features may not display properly or be accessible to you.
 Please use a more recent browser for the best user experience.